 Participants will be in the water most days exploring, surveying, or excavating shipwreck sites and other submerged archaeological remains.
 This is complemented by presentations, workshops, hikes and excursions.

-Our underwater field school opportunities are posted on the Archaeological Institute of America’s website, www.archaeological.org.
-For more information, contact our underwater archaeologist Ruud Stelten at email@example.com.
+Our underwater field school opportunities are posted on The Shipwreck Survey’s website, www.theshipwrecksurvey.com.
+For more information, contact firstname.lastname@example.org or our underwater archaeologist Ruud Stelten at email@example.com.

 Apply for any of the internships listed below by sending your CV (with experience relevant to the position) and cover letter to firstname.lastname@example.org or use the form for information below.